dataobservatory-eu/greendeal/content/post/2021-06-16-regions-release/index.md

 authors:  ["daniel_antal", "rOpenGov", "leo_lahti", "kasia_kulma"]

-tags:  ["open-data", "open-science", "regional data", "sub-national data", "R", "data collection"]
+tags:  ["Open data", "Open science", "Regional data", "R", "Data collection"]

 summary:  "There are numerous advantages of switching from a national level of the analysis to a sub-national level comes with a huge price in data processing, validation and imputation, and the regions package aims to help this process."